Health improvement practitioners help people to make lifestyle and behaviour changes to improve their health and wellbeing and their control over it

 Most employers support continuing professional development (CPD) and some will be supportive if you choose to undertake a postgraduate qualification.
 In some cases, an employer will allow a day release for study.

 You may decide to gain registration with the United Kingdom Public Health Register (UKPHR).
-As a health practitioner, this is voluntary but it can be helpful for career progression as it will demonstrate your professional competence.
+This is voluntary, but it can be helpful for career progression as it will demonstrate your professional competence as a health practitioner.

 With experience you can move on to more senior roles such as advanced health improvement practitioner or assistant manager.
 This will involve taking on more responsibility for projects and staff, along with more strategic work.